 Section 1 – Indemnity

-The Reports Administrator and the members of the Disciplinary Bodies shall be indemnified by the province from all losses and expenses incurred by them in or about the discharge of their respective duties, except for any loss or expense that happen from their own respective intentionally dishonest conduct, fraud, willful violations of law, or criminal misconduct.
+The Reports Administrator and the members of the Disciplinary Bodies shall be indemnified by the province from all losses and expenses incurred by them in or about the discharge of their respective duties, except for any loss or expense that happen from their own intentionally dishonest conduct, fraud, willful violations of law, or criminal misconduct.

 No member of a Disciplinary Body shall be liable for any act, omission, or default of any other member of a Disciplinary Body unless the same happens from his or her own intentionally dishonest conduct, fraud, willful violations of law, or criminal misconduct.